Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 - **Code/tests**: scripts, schemas, or CI checks changed
 - **Golden fixtures touched**: which methods were used to confirm the fix

+- When we fix a new class of failure, use `docs/projects/phase-1-ingestion/ROOT_CAUSE_PROMPT.md` to capture the entry plus any matching spec or code updates before committing.

 Add one short entry per new issue class.